U.S. industry body says India agreed to not issue 'compulsory' drug licences

 The USTR has placed India on its “priority watch” list for two years in a row saying the country’s patent laws unfairly favour local drug makers.
 A bone of contention has been a legal provision that allows the overriding of patents on original drugs and granting of ‘compulsory licences’ to local firms to make cheaper copycat medicines.

-India can grant such licences under certain conditions, such as public health emergencies, to ensure access to affordable medicines.
+India can grant such licences under certain conditions, such as public health emergencies, to ensure access to affordable medicines for its mostly poor people.
 It granted the first such licence in 2012, allowing local firm Natco Ltd to sell a copy of German drugmaker Bayer’s cancer medicine Nexavar at a tenth of the price.

 Since that ruling, big Western pharmaceutical companies have criticised India’s patent law and lobbied for it to be changed.